agnivesh13/niyantrana/docs/DATA_SOURCES.md

 - **Registration: YES.** CILogon auth + data use agreement + attest your research is type-2-diabetes related + show research-ethics training
 - 2,280 participants, **3.8 TB / 350k files** — far more than you need, and heavy to handle
 - Free including commercial use
-- **Verdict: skip unless Day 4 stalls.** The size alone is a burden for a student laptop.
+- **Verdict: skip.** The size alone is a burden for a student laptop, and nothing in the current design needs it.

 ### CAPTURE-24 (Oxford)
 - **Registration: light.** Oxford ORA download